‘Dancing With The Stars’ Shocks Fans With Return Of Sharna Burgess, 2 Newcomers As Season 29 Pros Are Revealed

 Married couple Val Chmerkovskiy and Jenna Johnson also made the cast list, as did married couples Emma Slater and Sasha Farber, and Pasha Pashkov and his wife Daniella Karagach, who will make her debut in the competition.

-Due to the pandemic, the pro dancers did not appear in person at GMA per usual and instead appeared via video chat from their homes.
+Due to the pandemic, the pro dancers did not appear in person at the GMA studios as per usual and, instead, appeared via video chat from their homes.

 The return of Sharna to the ballroom left some excited fans in conflict after they had planned to boycott the series over Bergeron’s firing.